lspitzner/multistate/README.md

 1) `runStateT.*` unwraps a StateT.
 A suffix controls what exactly is returned by the function.
 There is a special version for when the list of states is Nil, `runStateTNil`.

 2) `withStateT.*` adds one or more states to a subcomputation.
-A suffix controlls the exact return value.
+A suffix controls the exact return value.

 ~~~~
                  withStates